MarvNC/yomitan-dictionaries/how-to-make-yomichan-dictionaries.md

 ## Read the Schemas

 You'll want to get very familiar with the [Yomichan/Yomitan schemas](https://github.com/themoeway/yomitan/tree/master/ext/data/schemas) for dictionaries - these schemas define how Yomichan dictionaries are structured.
+You can read about [how JSON Schemas work here](https://json-schema.org/).
 I recommend trying [codebeautify](https://codebeautify.org/jsonviewer/), [json-schema-viewer](https://json-schema-viewer.vercel.app/), and [jsonhero](https://jsonhero.io/) for help breaking down the schemas.
 For looking at raw json files in the browser, I use [json-viewer](https://github.com/tulios/json-viewer) for a better json viewing experience.

 Below is a list of the Yomichan dictionary schemas and what they're used for, as well as the expected filename.
 Note that for data files with numbers in them, the number starts at 1 and enumerates upwards.